cloudscale-ch/terraform-provider-cloudscale/website/docs/resources/objects_user.md

 ## Import

-Objects Users can be imported using the Objects User's UUID:
+Objects Users can be imported using the Objects User's ID:

 ```
-terraform import cloudscale_objects_user.objects_user 48151623-42aa-aaaa-bbbb-caffeeeeeeee
+terraform import cloudscale_objects_user.objects_user 192f95401a23ef307d42e4ba0fdc475e9630db45132a5b499d1dd2425c28a0ca
 ```